Home Refresh: How To Paint Over Painted Cabinets

 Bathroom Cabinets

-While the steps for bathroom cabinets are similar, bear in mind that these cabinets are more exposed to moisture and hotter temperatures.
-Preparation and paint choice (particularly water-based enamel paint) are crucial to prevent paint peeling.
+While the steps for bathroom cabinets are similar, bear in mind that these cabinets are generally more exposed to moisture and hotter temperatures.
+Preparation and paint choice (particularly water-based enamel paint) are crucial to prevent paint peeling and flaking.

 The Existing Paint or Lacquer

-The prep work that you need to do largely depends on the condition of the existing paint or lacquer on your cabinets.
+The prep work you must do largely depends on the condition of the existing paint or lacquer on your cabinets.
 You’ll need to consider both the integrity and the type of paint or lacquer.

 Integrity of the Existing Paint or Lacquer